bezabu/bb-treasure-hunter/README.md

 ![The start modal](assets/images/start-modal.webp)

-Before the player can begin, a short message appears explaining the presmise and controls.
+Before the player can begin, a short message appears explaining the premise and controls.
 The user must press the start button to begin the game.
 This also starts the timer.
-The players movement is prevented while the modal is displayed.
+The player's movement is prevented while the modal is displayed.

 ### 10 win modal

 ![The win modal](assets/images/win-modal.webp)

 When the player has located and dug up each of the three treasure goals, a message is shown on the screen congratulating the player and displaying the time taken.
 The player is then prompted to press the reset button to play again.
-The players movement is prevented while the modal is displayed.
+The player's movement is prevented while the modal is displayed.

 ### 11 responsive design